QuentinRa/blog.quentinra.dev/info/php/index.md

-Usually, a page is not **one** view but a lot of views like a header, a page-specific view, and the footer so the controller need to ask all of theses to render themselves.
+Usually, a page is not **one** view but a lot of views like a header, a page-specific view, and the footer so the controller need to ask all of these to render themselves.

 <div class="sr"></div>